sebastienserre/wp-openagenda/readme.txt

     Pro Version:
         Add a Visual Composer element, a Widget WordPress and a Shortcode to display the embeds Widget from OpenAgenda.
         Simply choose the OpenAgenda URL, the widget (general, map, search, categories, tags, calendrier, preview) to display.
+        Display single event without going out of you website.

 * 1.3.0 -- 4 july 2018
     introduce Pro Options